dtischler95/peptideTransformer/RESULTS.md

 # Results

-Status 2026-06-21.
-The classical ML baseline (sequence only) is complete and reported below.
-ProtBERT and ESM sweeps are running and will be added as model columns.
+Status 2026-06-22.
+The classical ML baseline (sequence only) is complete.
+The ProtBERT sweep is partially
+in: the `bert` column covers 7 of the 12 MIC organisms so far, the rest is pending.
+ESM is still queued.

 All numbers are test-set metrics, mean ± SD over five seeds (1, 2, 3, 4, 42).
 The `dummy` column is a mean / majority-class baseline (floor); `ridge` / `logreg` is a linear reference. `svr`/`svc`, `xgb` and